Florida Reports Record-Breaking 15,299 COVID-19 Cases, the Highest Daily Total for Any U.S. State So Far

 Florida reported a record-breaking 15,299 coronavirus cases Sunday, marking the highest daily total that any U.S. state has recorded in the pandemic so far.
-The previous record was set by New York on April 4, when it reported 12,274 cases.
+The previous record was set by New York on April 4, when it reported 12,274 cases, according to the Miami Herald.

 Florida has so far reported just under 270,000 coronavirus cases and more than 4,200 deaths, according to the state’s coronavirus dashboard.
 More than 18,000 Florida residents have been hospitalized.
 The new record reflects a new surge in COVID-19 cases in the U.S. in recent months, as the epicenter has shifted away from New York and towards other states, including Florida, Texas and Arizona.
 On July 4, Floridians accounted for more than one-fifth of all new COVID-19 cases in the country.